PaperMC/velocitypowered.com/docs/developers/creating-your-first-plugin.md

+This section is intended for developers who seek to develop plugins for Velocity.
+While this section will cover the basics for developing a plugin, not every concept will be covered.

 # Creating Your First Plugin

 So you've decided to take the plunge and create your first Velocity plugin?
 That's awesome!
 This page will help you get you going

 ## Set up your environment

-You're going to need the [JDK](https://adoptopenjdk.net) and an IDE
+You're going to need the [JDK](https://adoptopenjdk.net) and an IDE.
+If you don't have an IDE, IntelliJ IDEA is recommended.

+## Creating your IDE project

+* Open your IDE
+* Click `Create New Project` or the equivalent
+* Select either `Gradle` or `Maven`
+* Make sure your **Project JDK** is Java 8 or later
+* **Finish** the dialog and open the project.

+Now we have created our project, we need configure our build system.

 ## I know how to do this.
 Give me what I need!